-Intangible assets and goodwill acquired in business combinations, and obligations under put option acquired.
+Company identifies and attributes values and estimated lives to identifiable intangible assets acquired.
 These determinations involve significant estimates and assumptions regarding cash flow projections, economic risk, and the weighted average cost of capital used by a market participant.
 These estimates and assumptions determine the amount allocated to identifiable separable intangible assets and goodwill, as well as the amortization period for identifiable intangible assets with finite lives.
 If future events or results differ adversely from these estimates and assumptions, the Company could record increased amortization or impairment charges.
-In conjunction with the ETB Inc. acquisition, the Company determines the obligation under the put option based upon certain assumptions and estimates which could differ significantly from actual results (Note 15).
+In conjunction with the ETB Inc. acquisition, the Company determines the obligation under the put option based upon certain assumptions and estimates which could differ significantly from actual results (Note 17).